Atlantic Southeast Airlines: History

 On March 12, 1979, the company was incorporated as Atlantic Southeast Airlines, Inc. with headquarters established in the Atlanta area.
-June 27 saw the start of operations with one 19-passenger de Havilland Canada DHC-6 Twin Otter turboprop aircraft between Atlanta and Columbus, Georgia.
+June 27 saw the start of operations with three 19-passenger de Havilland Canada DHC-6 Twin Otter turboprop aircraft on an intrastate route between Atlanta and Columbus.
 From 1979 to 1999 the call sign for ASA was "ACEY".
 In 1999 there was confusion between the ACEY call sign and that of the Federal Aviation Administration (FAA) New Mexico-based fighter unit's call sign "ACER".
 The FAA insisted that one of the entities change its call sign; ASA was the one to change since it had used ACEY for the least amount of time.
 June 27, 1999, ASA changed to call sign CAA "Candler" after the founder of Coca-Cola, Asa Candler (whose first name also forms the company's acronym).
 On March 15, 2006, ASA was allowed to change its call sign back to ACEY, after the New Mexico fighter unit was disestablished.
 Over the years, ASA's ICAO identifier changed from ASE to CAA to ACY to ASQ..
 The company went public when the initial stock offering was completed in 1982.

 The first of a fleet of Embraer EMB-110 Bandeirante twin engine turboprop commuter airliners was delivered to ASA in December 1980.
 On April 1, 1983, the company acquired Southeastern Airlines.
 On May 1, 1984, ASA joined the Delta Connection program as one of the first regional partners.
 After only a few years as a true regional airline, the company was named 'Regional Airline of the Year' by Air Transport World in January 1987.

 ASA initiated jet service with introduction of British Aerospace BAe 146-200 aircraft in 1995.
 Two years later, the company began using Canadair CRJ200 regional jets for service from its Atlanta hub.
 CRJ service from the Dallas/Fort Worth hub began in 2000.

 On September 8, 1998, the company was honored as one of the global aviation and aerospace industry's best managed companies by Aviation Week and Space Technology magazine.

 Delta Air Lines acquired the company on March 22, 1999, increasing its stake in Atlantic Southeast Airlines from 28% to 100%, and operations began on May 11 of that year.
 In 2000, Comair, a Delta Connection partner, joined ASA in announcing industry's largest regional jet order.
 Also in 2000, ASA went international with flights to Toronto, Canada, from Atlanta.